Comet C/2018 W2 (Africano) will make its closest approach to the Sun, at a distance of 1.46 AU.

 Highest at 02:55, 88° above N horizon

 At the moment of perihelion it will be visible in the morning sky, becoming accessible around 22:00, when it reaches an altitude of 21° above your north-eastern horizon.
 It will then reach its highest point in the sky at 05:04, 76° above your northern horizon.
-It will be lost to dawn twilight around 05:03, 78° above your northern horizon.
+It will be lost to dawn twilight around 05:35, 74° above your northern horizon.

 The chart below shows the path of C/2018 W2 (Africano) over the course of its apparition, as calculated from the orbital elements published by the Minor Planet Center (MPC).
 It is available for download, either on dark background, in PNG, PDF or SVG formats, or on a light background, in PNG, PDF or SVG formats.
 It was produced using StarCharter.